JoseGuillenG/JobsityChat/README.md

 3.- Console application for the bot

-4.- Azure AD B2C as the authentication technology, the application is using my client credentials since create a new B2C aplication could be really messy, I'll delete the resources after you review it :)
+4.- Azure AD B2C as the authentication technology.
+The application is currently using my configuration since creating a new B2C aplication can be really messy, I'll delete the resources after you review it :)

 5.- SignalR to syncronize the chat, the syncronization is happening on the API, and the web client is only subscribed to the signalR hub.
-Although I had the idea on how to implement multiple chat rooms (using groups on signalR) I didn't have the time to do it.
+Implementing multiple chat rooms is possible using groups, although I ran out time to implement it

 6.- RabbitMQ to create the communication between the api and the bot, the communication is bi-directional with RabbitMQ

-6.5.- In order to make possible that the API is able to subscribe to one RabbitMQ I implemented an independent IHostedService for the subscriber
+	6.5.- In order to make the API able to subscribe to the RabbitMQ queue, I implemented an independent IHostedService just for the subscriber

-7.- To save the messages I used entity framework on memory DB, this was the fastest approach I thought, in order to have all the functinalities requested
+7.- To save the messages I used entity framework on memory DB, this was the fastest approach I thought in order to have all the functinalities requested

 ## Unit tests

 I included a new unit test project for "Jobsity.Chat.Api.Application" called "Jobsity.Chat.Api.Application.Tests"

 I included all the necesary configuration to make them run, considering the db context, signalR messages and a couple more dependencies, all the external resources are mocked.
-I only included 7 tests since I believe they are enought to show my knowledge on creating them :)
+I only included 7 tests since I believe they are enought to show my knowledge on them :)

 ## Bonus

-I did achieved 2 bonus points
+I achieved 2 bonus points

 1.- Used .Net Identity for users authentication